turingschool/mod-0-curriculum/session2/index.md

 - In the chat, post a keyboard shortcut that you practiced and now feel comfortable using.
 - You will be screensharing your terminal today.
 If you have programs open that might be distracting (or you have confidential work open), close or minimize those programs now.
 - Questions during the session?
 Click "raise hand" for whole-group question, or message the non-presenting host for an individual question.
-- You will get feedback on your hw directly through gh gist comments.
-We'll dm you if we see any big issues

 ### Wins